 Participants also recommended for the different line agencies involved in the MANP to prioritize the following: (1) conduct a Wildlife Enforcement Officers learning event and deputation; (2) finalize the Law Enforcement Plan for the MANP; (3) invest in the mobilization and logistical equipment of the parks protection officers; (4) para-legal training for law enforcement officers; and (5) draw up a MOA for the partner agencies and other agreements for more effective law enforcement protocols in Mt Apo.

-All photos are by the PASu Digos City.
-Used with permission.
+All photos are contributed by the PASu, Digos City; used with permission.